 (v) Relatives and friends.

 The most convenient source of credit is a moneylender.
 It is most convenient because of the following two reasons :

-(i) There is no need of documentation process while taking loan from informal sources (moneylenders).
+(i) There is no need for a documentation process while taking loans from informal sources (moneylenders).

 Q.20.
 Differentiate between Reserve Bank of India RBI and Commercial Bank.